-What should be included in new Indoor Furnace installation?
+What is included in a new Furnace and Evap Coil installation

-- Removal & disposal of current indoor furnace.
+- Removal & disposal of the current indoor furnace.

 - Installation of furnace to city code.